runspired/rfcs/text/0000-ember-data-collections.md

   the previous bullet point?
 - Should we have separate `queryResource` and `queryCollection` methods that allow us to differentiate collection cache-keys more clearly?

-> Optional, but suggested for first drafts.
-What parts of the design are still TBD?